lsst-pst/syseng_throughputs/README.md

 are constructed from these curves, and can be traced through the git SHA1 and release tags.

+# Release 1.3: #

+The primary update here is in the detector response curves.
+The QE response curves here are the result of measurements of multiple chips provided by each vendor, ITL and E2V.
+The measurements have been averaged across multiple CCDs; the default (single) 'generic' curve remains the minimum QE response at each wavelength between both vendors.

+Other minor updates include additional python code to allow scaling of the FWHM at different airmasses and wavelengths (according to details provided in Document-18208 and Document-20160), and a jupyter notebook which can provide latex-formatted content of Table 2 from the overview paper.

+# Release 1.2: #

+This is primarily an update to the python code in the repository, using corrected and updated readnoise values (which results in corresponding changes to m5, particularly in the u band).

 # As of release 1.1: #

 ## Camera Components ##